csvpath/csvpath/docs/variables.md

 ```

 It is, of course, also possible to create references to other named-paths variables from other groups of csvpaths run by different CsvPath instances managed by a different CsvPaths instance.

-Since stack indexes are 0-based, this reference would resolve to the third item on the stack.

 <a name="examples"></a>
 # Examples